Gambit's Digital Edition, January 10, 2017

 Moana

-A Monster Calls
+Monster Trucks

 Passengers